New gene tests for germs quickly reveal source of infections | The Japan Times

-NEW YORK - Brian Jetter was on life support, a healthy 40-year-old suddenly battling pneumonia and sepsis, and a slew of tests had failed to find the cause.
+NEW YORK - Brian Jetter, a healthy 40-year-old, found himself suddenly on life support, battling pneumonia and sepsis.
+A slew of tests had failed to find the cause.

 Mystery illnesses like this kill thousands of people each year when germs can’t be identified fast enough to reveal the right treatment.
 Now genetic tests are helping to solve these cases.

-One finally was used to search Jetter’s blood for bits of non-human genetic material from viruses, fungi and the like.
+One finally was used to search Jetter’s blood for bits of nonhuman genetic material.
 It detected unusual bacteria that probably got into the Connecticut man’s lungs when he choked and accidentally inhaled bits of a burger weeks earlier.

 With the right medicine, he recovered and went home to his 5-year-old son.

-“I realized how fragile life is,” Jetter said.
-“No matter how healthy you are, the smallest microbe can destroy you.”

 Doctors routinely use genetic tests to spot inherited diseases and guide cancer treatment.
-But using them to detect infectious diseases is so new that few doctors and even fewer patients know they’re available.
-A study of one test is published in Thursday’s New England Journal of Medicine.
+But using them to detect infectious diseases is so new that few doctors know they are available.
+A study of one test appears in the current New England Journal of Medicine.

 They are modernizing a field long overdue for an overhaul.

-To identify bacteria, labs still rely on century-old techniques from Louis Pasteur — putting a few drops of blood or other sample in a lab dish and waiting days or sometimes weeks to see what germs grow.
+To identify bacteria, labs still rely on century-old techniques from Louis Pasteur — putting blood or another sample in a lab dish and waiting to see what germs grow.
 To test for a virus, a doctor usually has to guess what the patient is sick with.
 Testing for a fungus or some other things can take a long time.

 Several companies and university labs now offer gene-based tests on blood or spinal fluid.
-Once fragments of foreign DNA or other genetic material are found, their code is analyzed, or sequenced, to identify bacteria, viruses, fungi and parasites causing sepsis, meningitis, encephalitis and other deadly illnesses.
+Once fragments of foreign DNA or other genetic material are found, their code is sequenced to identify bacteria, viruses, fungi and parasites causing sepsis, meningitis, encephalitis and other deadly illnesses.

-“The key advantage of sequencing is it can look for everything at once” rather than doing separate tests for each virus or other microbe that’s suspected, said Dr. Charles Chiu, a microbiologist at the University of California, San Francisco.
+“The key advantage of sequencing is it can look for everything at once” rather than doing separate tests for each virus or other microbe that is suspected, said Dr. Charles Chiu, a microbiologist at the University of California, San Francisco.

-He led the New England Journal study that tried a spinal fluid test on 204 children and adults with meningitis or encephalitis, dangerous illnesses that aren’t always caused by an infection.
+He led the New England Journal study, which tried a spinal fluid test on 204 children and adults with meningitis or encephalitis, dangerous illnesses that aren’t always caused by an infection.

 In all, 58 infections were diagnosed.
-The gene test matched standard lab findings in 19 cases, it found 13 more that standard testing missed, and missed 26 that the standard tests eventually found.
+The gene test matched standard lab findings in 19 cases, found 13 more that standard testing missed, and missed 26 that the standard tests found.

 Doctors say the gene-based tests could be a fast, noninvasive first step for serious or unusual cases.